Hard to believe NFL Week 15 is here. And here’s something else that’s hard to believe:

 Dwayne Haskins began the year as Washington’s top QB, was demoted all the way to third string and did not even come to a couple of games.

 Now he may be asked to lead the team, although that will be determined by Smith’s health status.

 How fitting is it that all four NFC East teams have needed backup quarterbacks this year?

 The Giants laid an egg following four consecutive victories that had vaulted them into first place.
 Sunday’s 26-7 loss to the Arizona Cardinals was as ugly as it gets.
 The offense, in Daniel Jones’ return, was clueless.

-They face two highly-powered offensive teams and must have at least a reasonable running attack to shorten the game.
-Big Blue went from trying to gain control of the division to now having its work cut out.
+They face two high-powered offensive teams and must have at least a reasonable running attack to shorten the game.
+Big Blue went from trying to gain control of the division to now having its work cut out for it.

 And the New York Jets, who continued their march to infamy with Sunday’s 40-3 debacle at Seattle, now must visit the Los Angeles Rams amid the perception that they have quit.

 Here’s what happened Sunday to the now 0-13 Jets:

 Three missed field goals when the game was still relevant.
 Three.